AdKats/AdKats/README.md

 </p>
 <h2>Overview</h2>
 <p>
-    Admin Toolset with a plethora of features, over 50 available in-game commands, and many customization options.
+    Admin Toolset with a plethora of features, ~70 available in-game commands, and many customization options.
     AdKats focuses on making in-game admins more efficient and accurate at their jobs, with flexibility for almost any setup.
-    Includes a cross-server ban enforcer with advanced enforcement features, metabans support, and the BFAdminCP 2.0+ for external control has been released.
+    Includes a cross-server ban enforcer with advanced enforcement features, metabans support, global admin management, cross-server player messaging, and the BFAdminCP 2.0+ for web-based control has been released.
     Designed for groups with high-traffic servers and many admins, but will function just as well for small servers.
 </p>
 <ul>
     <li>
         <b>Extensive In-Game Commands.</b>
-        Standard commands for player killing, kicking, punishing, banning, unbanning, moving, etc...Over 50 available in-game commands.
+        Commands for player killing, kicking, punishing, banning, unbanning, moving, joining, whitelisting, messaging, etc, etc... ~70 available in-game commands.
         Commands can be accessed from almost anywhere: In-game, Procon's chat window, database, HTTP server, other plugins, etc, etc...
     </li>
     <li>
         <b>Editable Ranks and Roles.</b>
-        Custom ranks and roles can be created for users, with each role given access to only the commands you want them to access.
+        Custom ranks and roles can be created for users, with each role given access to only the commands you want them to use.
         Default guest role is given to all players, and can be edited to your desired specs.
         All roles and powers are automatically synced between servers, so you only need to change user information once.
         Soldiers assigned to users will also keep their powers even if they change their in-game names.
     </li>
     <li>
-        <b>Admin and setting sync between servers.</b>
+        <b>Setting sync between servers.</b>
         All changes to plugin settings are stored in the database, and can be automatically synced between your Procon layers.
+Setting up new layers or switching layers is a breeze, as the settings for existing servers are automatically imported on startup.
     </li>
     <li>
         <b>Infraction Tracking System.</b>
-        Punish/Forgive players for infractions against your server.
-Everything is tracked, so the more infractions they commit, the worse their punishment gets.
-Made so all players are treated equally.
+        Punish/Forgive players for breaking rules on your servers.
+Everything is tracked, so the more infractions they commit, the worse their punishment automatically gets.
+Created so all players can be treated equally based on their history, regardless of who is issuing punishments against them.
 Heavily customizable.
     </li>
     <li>
         <b>Player reputation tracking.</b>
-        System based on issued commands from/against players, forming a reputation of the server.
+        System based on issued commands from and against players, forming a reputation of the server.
         Documentation below.
+Local leaderboard for reputation given in the BFAdminCP 2.0+.
     </li>
     <li>
         <b>Quick Player Report and Admin Call Handling, with email support.</b>